Close to the Edge: Background

-By late 1971, Yes's line-up comprised lead vocalist Jon Anderson, bassist Chris Squire, drummer Bill Bruford, guitarist Steve Howe, and keyboardist Rick Wakeman.
-In March 1972, they wrapped their six-month Fragile Tour of the UK and North America in support of their fourth album, Fragile (1971).
-The album became their biggest commercial and critical hit since their formation, helped by the track "Roundabout" receiving considerable airplay on American radio.
-On 1 and 2 February 1972, during one of the tour's rest periods, the band booked time at Advision Studios in London to put down some tracks for a follow-up record.
-When touring finished, they took another break before they entered rehearsals at the Una Billings School of Dance in Shepherd's Bush in May 1972.
-Although some arrangements were worked out and put onto tape during this time, none of the tracks were fully written at this stage, leaving the group to devise the rest of the songs in the studio and learn to play them through afterwards.
-On several occasions the arrangements that Yes had started to assemble were so complex that they were forgotten by the time the next day's session began.
-This caused the band to record each rehearsal for future reference.
-Bruford devised the album's title to reflect the state of the band at the time.
+In March 1972, the group's active line-up of lead vocalist Jon Anderson, bassist Chris Squire, drummer Bill Bruford, guitarist Steve Howe, and keyboardist Rick Wakeman wrapped their six-month Fragile Tour in support of their fourth album, Fragile (1971).
+The album had become their greatest commercial and critical success since their formation, becoming a top-ten hit in the UK and the US, propelled by the track "Roundabout" receiving considerable airplay on American radio.
+On 1 and 2 February 1972, during one of the tour's rest periods, the band booked time at Advision Studios in London to lay down initial material for a follow-up record.
+When touring finished, they took a brief hiatus before entering rehearsals in the basement of the Una Billings School of Dance in Shepherd's Bush in May 1972.
+Although Anderson and Howe had compiled various musical fragments and sketches in hotel rooms during the tour, none of the tracks were fully written at this stage.
+This required the group to assemble the pre-existing motifs in the studio and learn to play them through afterwards.
+On several occasions, the arrangements that Yes had started to piece together grew so complex that they were forgotten by the time the next day's session began, prompting the band to record each rehearsal for future reference.
+Bruford devised the album's title to reflect the stressful and precarious state of the band at the time.